 Barn Owls are highly nocturnal, which is one reason they are rarely spotted in the wild.
 It's also part of the reason they became associated with evil early on.
 Because these birds only came out in the dark and, therefore, only vocalized at night, they were seemingly eerie, secretive, and creepy.
-If you have ever heard a Barn Owl’s shrill scream, you will understand why people did not always find them loveable!
+If you have ever heard a Barn Owl’s shrill scream, you will understand why people found them frightening!
 Be sure to listen to the Barn Owl’s call above.

 Since they hunt at night, when small mammals are active, Barn Owls rely more on their hearing than their vision while searching for prey.
 The Barn Owl possesses asymmetrical ear openings, like many other animals.
 With one ear higher than the other, and tilted in opposite directions, the bird can figure out exactly where a prey item is located.
 If the sound enters the lower ear first, the owl will pick up on this and realize that the animal is below him/her.
 If the left ear picks up the sound, the bird will know that the animal is to its left.
 This type of map-system allows the owl to pinpoint its prey, then silently swoop down and snatch up the creature.
 A Barn Owl’s soft, specialized feathers aid in this.
 Read about an owl’s special hunting adaptations on our Adaptations page HERE >>.

 Both sexes of Barn Owls hunt throughout the year.
 However, females usually do not hunt during the nesting season.
 Instead, females stay back at the nest, incubating eggs or brooding chicks.
 The male is responsible for hunting for the whole family, frequently delivering food to the nest for her and her nestlings.